Fast Mail (Southern Railway train)

-The Fast Mail was a Southern Railway mail and express train that operated between Washington, D.C. and New Orleans, Louisiana.
+The Fast Mail was a Southern Railway mail and express train that operated between Washington, D.C., and New Orleans, Louisiana.
 The southbound Fast Mail carried the train number of 97, and was later known by the nickname of "Old 97".
-One such trip made by the train, on September 27, 1903, derailed at Stillhouse Trestle in Danville, Virginia, and was later known as the "Wreck of the Old 97", which the service was most well known for.
+One such trip made by the train, on September 27, 1903, derailed at Stillhouse Trestle in Danville, Virginia, and was later known as the "Wreck of the Old 97", for which the service was most well known.

 The train's normal consist was two railway post office (RPO) cars, one express car, and one baggage car.
 It was the first exclusively mail and express train in the southern United States, and it was the last fast mail train in the United States to receive a subsidy for its fast service schedule.

 History

 Background

 The Railway Mail Service was established in the United States in the late 1860s, following the successful introduction of a dedicated railway post office (RPO) car on the Chicago and North Western Railway between Chicago and Clinton, Iowa, in 1864.
 As service improved and railroads were able to operate at faster speeds through the latter part of the 19th century, Fast Mail trains were introduced across the country beginning in 1875 on the New York Central Railroad and the Pennsylvania Railroad.
 A decade later, the Post Office Department hailed the importance of fast mail service saying in an 1884 report to congress:

 "The establishment of this fast mail system is a vast improvement over the old service on slow passenger trains that were subject to frequent delays and failures to connect.
 The mails are now carried on special mail trains that have the right of way over all others, and are rarely behind time."

 Their high speed service captured the attention of the country and also became the subjects of experiments in high-speed photography, such as by Chicago, Burlington and Quincy Railroad's official photographer Allen Green and his series of photographs of Burlington's Fast Mail trains.
 Fast mail trains, which often included a rider coach for the post office crew, were known to be a faster passenger ride, albeit often at a higher fare, than the railroad companies' premiere passenger trains.